jeremyricketts/pinkles/README.md

 Anthony Short's [comprehensive collection](https://gist.github.com/anthonyshort/2028061) media-query breakpoints is stellar.
 Why?
 A few reasons.

 1) Unlike [Bootstrap's breakpoints](http://twitter.github.com/bootstrap/scaffolding.html#responsive) they don't dictate a way of designing.
-There is no "default" screen width and then a set of overrides.
-Having worked with.
+There is no "default" screen width and then a set of overrides for smaller and larger screen sizes.
+I found Boostrap and [Less Framework 4](http://lessframework.com/) particularly heavy handed in this regard.

 2) Spanning across multiple breakpoints.
 Cascades like this are useful: `tablet-landscape-and-below`.
 It means you're not having to constantly restate your styles for different media queries, as with frameworks like [Less Framework 4](http://lessframework.com/).